 Then relationship between the parameters of the region and individual stations are established.
 Secondly, daily GCM data for the grid box corresponding to the area-average weather data are used to obtain corresponding parameters.
-The relationship between the GCM grid scale parameters and the station parameters calculated using past observations is used to estimate parameters at individual stations for the future climate, which allows the generation of scenarios for each station within the area (e.g. Wilks and Wilby, 1999).
+The relationship between the GCM grid scale parameters an dthe station parameters established using past observations is used to estimate parameters at individual stations for the future climate, which allows the generation of scenarios for each station within the area (e.g. Wilks and Wilby, 1999).

 The key to the success of the method is how to reliably estimate the local WG parameters at the stations for the future climate, since the parameters for the present day climate are already known from the past observations.
 Once the future parameters are available, the calculation of future daily precipitation is straightforward.
 As there are no 'observations' for the future, we have to rely on the simulations of the GCMs for the future providing WG parameters for the future at the GCM grid scale.
+Then the next question is how to get local parameters from those at the GCM grid scale.